Skip to content

 Compare Security, Cost & Capabilities

-The world’s major AI models are vulnerable—we’ve proven it.
-The CalypsoAI Security Leaderboard ranks top GenAI models based on real-world security testing, exposing critical risks overlooked by performance benchmarks.
-Powered by Inference Red-Team, it’s the only tool that helps you find the safest model before you deploy.
+The world’s major AI models and systems are vulnerable—we’ve proven it.
+The CalypsoAI Security Leaderboards rank top GenAI models based on real-world security testing, exposing critical risks overlooked by performance benchmarks.
+Powered by Inference Red-Team, these leaderboards are the only tools that help you find the safest model and stress test your AI system before you deploy.

 The ‘CalypsoAI Security Index’ (CASI) ranks models on a scale from 0 to 100the higher the score, the more secure the model is.
 Learn about CASI.